canturk/qmtoolbox/README.md

         * Instantiates a single object from ThermalQM, FockQMP, or CoherentQMP.
 		* Computes required parameters from the dictionary
 		* Obtains simulation results,
-		* Generates presentation file in LaTeX (beamer) (Removed from this version for simplicity).
+		* Generates presentation file in LaTeX (beamer).

 (c) "qutil.py" consists of
 		- Call-back functions for Hamiltonian (S15)
-		- Module to creates visual and data representations
+		- Modules for data processing and  visual representations
 		- Saves data/plots in the destination directory,

 	(d) "qpar.py" contains a dictionary (pars) for System Parameters.